radiodee1/games-llm/src/games/README.md

 # LAUNCHER SCRIPTS

+The launcher scripts all include numbers with the filename.
+This is so that they show up in a certain order when the user executes `ls`.
+In this repository that's not so important.
+The only item that needs to be executed in any order is the `do_10_ollama.sh` script, which sets up ollama on the computer.
+For local LLMs and testing with local LLMs, that script needs to be run first.
+In most all other cases there is no order constraint.
+The practice of numbering the shell scripts is maintained, though, as it might be used later on.
+The numbers in the filenames go up by ten with each file.
+This is so that if it were necessary, a script could be inserted between two others.
+As noted, that's not a likely scenario in this repository.

 This list shows the first set of launcher scripts.
 More may be added later without documentation.

 - `ale_10_pong_gpt52.sh` - Simple script for launching the ALE / Gymnasium Pong game.